-Potassium is an electrolyte that is found in the cells and in the blood of your dog's body.
-An ideal potassium level is essential for controlling your dog's nerve impulses, brain function and muscle activity.
+Potassium is an electrolyte that is found in the cells and blood of your dog's body.
+An ideal potassium level is essential for controlling your dog's nerve impulses, brain function, and muscle activity.
 It also plays a vital role in regulating your dog's heart function.

-The normal reference range for a dog's blood potassium level falls between 3.6 and 5.5 mEq/L. When your dog's potassium level dips too low, the condition is referred to as hypokalemia.
-Conversely, if his potassium level climbs too high, your dog is suffering from hyperkalemia.
+The normal reference range for a dog's blood potassium level falls between 3.6 and 5.5 mEq/L. When a dog's potassium level dips too low, the condition is referred to as hypokalemia.
+Conversely, if their potassium level climbs too high, your dog is suffering from hyperkalemia.
 Your dog's potassium level is determined by performing a blood chemistry profile.

-Your dog's kidneys are responsible for filtering wastes from your dog's blood so that they may be expelled from your dog's body when he urinates.
+A dog's kidneys are responsible for filtering wastes from your dog's blood so that they may be expelled from your dog's body when they urinate.
 Optimal kidney function is vital to maintaining healthy levels of enzymes, minerals and other important substances, including potassium.

-- Paralysis in which the limbs cannot move, but they remain flexible.
+- Paralysis in which the limbs cannot move, but remain flexible

 Hyperkalemia is an emergency condition that requires immediate veterinary intervention.
 Dogs who are showing signs of hyperkalemia also will develop cardiac arrhythmias, which are disturbances in the heart's rhythm.

 When your dog's kidneys no longer function optimally, potassium and other wastes build up in your dog's system.
-Acute anuric, meaning insufficient urine production, and acute oliguric, meaning complete shut down of kidney function, kidney failures are the most frequent causes of hyperkalemia in dogs.
+Acute anuric, meaning no urine production, and acute oliguric, meaning low or severely decreased kidney function, can occur.
+Kidney failures are the most frequent causes of hyperkalemia in dogs.
 Some common causes of acute kidney failure include antifreeze ingestion and leptospirosis infection.
+Chronic kidney disease is more commonly seen with levels of low potassium.
+However, it can result at times from high levels of potassium.
 Chronic renal failure also can result in hyperkalemia.
 Additional causes of hyperkalemia in dogs include: